muratk3n/thirdwave/en/README.md

 ---

-With advance on two things mobile, such living can skyrocket even more; 1) cheap, light storage of solar energy 2) easy recycling, destroying of bio waste.
+With advances on three things, such living can skyrocket even more; 1) cheap, light storage of solar energy 2) easy recycling, destroying of bio waste 3) quick, air transportation of goods to anywhere in the world (retail drone delivey).

 ---